2024

 Dynamic stability assessment models

-The base cases for the annual review of existing generation angular stability for this compliance monitoring period are a 2028 light load model with high generation in ATC Planning Zones 1, 2, and 4, a 2028 light load model with high generation in ATC Planning Zones 3 and 5, a 2028 peak load model with high generation in ATC Planning Zones 1, 2, and 4, and a 2028 peak load model with high generation in ATC Planning Zones 3 and 5.
-All of the base cases were created using the MISO MTEP 2023 series 2028 models.
+The base cases for the annual review of existing generation angular stability for this compliance monitoring period are a 2029 light load model with high generation in ATC Planning Zones 1, 2 and 4, a 2029 light load model with high generation in ATC Planning Zones 3 and 5, a 2029 peak load model with high generation in ATC Planning Zones 1, 2 and 4, and a 2029 peak load model with high generation in ATC Planning Zones 3 and 5.
+All of the base cases were created using the MISO MTEP 2024 series 2029 models.

 The base cases for specific generator interconnect study reports are described in detail in the associated study report.

-The base cases for specific voltage stability assessments are described in detail within the associated study report.
+The base cases for specific voltage stability assessments are described in detail within the associated study report

 Short-Circuit Assessment Models